rachelcarmena/rachelcarmena.github.io/_posts/2019-06-12-my-main-gtd-tool.md

 * _This one is too big for a day.
 I'm going to split it.
 Tomorrow ..._ Otherwise, it will be a task ripe for procrastination.
 * _I didn't do this one and it's important.
 I'll start with it tomorrow morning._ And that's translated into a surrounding area with a "1st" on it.
 * _Pending tasks in several pages.
 I'm going to write them down again not to have to review so many pages_.
+When rewriting them, I reflect about them and they can be transformed into new tasks.
 * _There were a lot of interruptions about ...
 I'm going to plan a task to review ..._
 * etc.